-Your logo design should therefore reflect your business in an honest and unique way.
+Your logo design should therefore reflect your business honestly and uniquely.
 It should help your business stand out in the crowd while allowing the audience to easily identify your industry as well as your positioning against the competition.

 A SIMPLE BUT REMARKABLE CONCEPT